Sydney train delays: NSW Premier says chaos will last all day with massive queues, free fares announced

 Transport for NSW warned that stops and platforms may change at short notice, advising commuters to stay alert to announcements and check real-time service updates.

-Passengers at Ashfield station are being greeted with blank screens, adding to confusion as staff direct growing crowds to unfamiliar platforms.
+Passengers at Ashfield station were being greeted with blank screens, adding to confusion as staff direct growing crowds to unfamiliar platforms.
 All services are departing from platform 4, while express trains to Redfern and Central are leaving from platform 1, and many commuters are walking around looking lost.

 NSW Premier Chris Minns has apologised for the disruption, telling 2GB, “We’ve let the travelling public down,” and acknowledged the government must “do better.”